distortedfusion/blade-components/docs/10-components/separator.md

 ## Vertical

-Separate contents with a vertical separator when horizontally stacked by supplying the `vertical` attribute.
+Separate content with a vertical separator when elements are horizontally stacked by adding the `vertical` attribute.

 ```blade-component-code
 <div class="flex items-start justify-center gap-4">